Posterno/posterno/readme.txt

 [Website](https://posterno.com) | [Full features list](https://posterno.com/features) | [Documentation](http://docs.posterno.com/) | [Support](https://posterno.com/support/)

+**Please Note**: This is a beta testing version of this plugin.
+Therefore there may be some bugs that you come across.
+Please report any bugs through [the contact form here](https://posterno.com/contacts/).

+**Please avoid reviewing the plugin until we've reached the stable version 1.0.0 :) thank you.**

 = Fully featured =

 Listings can have all the features you could ever wish - descriptions, photos, maps, video, categories, keywords, business hours and more.
 [Explore the powerful features](https://posterno.com/features/) that enable you to build the top-notch directory that you want.